Europe proposes to ban all Russian oil imports by the end of the year

 The sanctions will be phased in over the next year with crude deliveries banned in six months and refined productions by the end of the year, von der Leyen said.
 The price of Brent crude jumped 3% to more than $108 a barrel after the news.

+As the charts show, dependence on Russia crude imports varies widely across Europe.
 The two countries that are heavily dependent on Russian oil deliveries, Slovakia and Hungary, and the most resistant to the sanctions, will get an exemption and are not required to stop imports until the end of 2023, according to reports.

 However, Budapest was lukewarm on the idea of a total oil embargo and complained that von der Leyen's proposals didn't spell out how its energy security concerns would be addressed.